 Properties of the node linked-list

-A blob's extents are held in a linked-list of a single Inode (which holds the first extent) and one or more ExtentContainers (each of which holds up to 6 extents).
+A blob's extents are held in a linked-list of a single Inode (which holds the first extent) and zero or more ExtentContainers (each of which holds up to 6 extents).

 This linked list has the following properties.
 Violating any of these properties results in blobfs treating the blob as corrupted.

 - If Node A precedes Node B in the list, then all extents in Node A have lower logical offsets into the blob's contents.

 - Within a given ExtentContainer, for extents 𝑥 and 𝑦, if 𝑥 < 𝑦, then extent 𝑥 has a lower logical offset into the blob's contents than extent 𝑦.